AI Trends

 Where benchmark scores line up with people, where they do not, and how human preferences differ across models and users.

-The pace of change in AI statistics is hard to overstate.
+The pace of change in AI trends is hard to overstate.
 Models that topped benchmarks six months ago are now middle of the pack.
-New AI growth trends are showing up in reasoning depth, multimodal understanding, and raw efficiency.
+The clearest shifts in current AI trend analysis show up in reasoning depth (o-series, DeepSeek-R1), multimodal understanding becoming standard, and raw efficiency that lets a 7B model do what took 70B last year.

-Much of this AI industry growth comes from labs competing on every front.
-OpenAI, Anthropic, Google, and Meta keep raising the bar, while Mistral, DeepSeek, and Alibaba release open-weight models that perform surprisingly well.
+Much of this AI industry analysis comes from labs competing on every front.
+OpenAI, Anthropic, Google, xAI, and Meta keep raising the bar while Mistral, DeepSeek, Qwen, and Alibaba release open-weight models that perform surprisingly well.
 We track these shifts across 500+ models and 50+ benchmarks in our LLM statistics.

 Key AI Statistics